Contact us whenever you need it!

 3. How much the car will sell for.
 It is still necessary to create a bill of sale even if the car is a gift.
 If money exchanged hands, state the reduced price and that the car was a gift.

 4. Warranty information.
-In most cases, private party sales are "as is," meaning no warranty is provided.
-If there is a separate agreement, include it in the bill of sale.
+In most cases, private party sales are "as is bill of sale," meaning no warranty is provided.
+If there is a separate agreement, include it in the as-is bill of sale.

 5. Buyer and seller's full names, addresses, and signatures.
 The buyer and seller should each get a copy of the document once you have completed it or filled in the blanks.